unfor19/githubsecrets/README.md

 ### pip

-Install with pip on your machine, the package available at [PyPi](https://pypi.org/project/githubsecrets/)
+Install with pip on your machine, the package is available at [PyPi](https://pypi.org/project/githubsecrets/)

 ```bash
 $ pip install githubsecrets